ChiragKalia/CSharpInterviewPrep/README.md

 # CSharpInterviewPrep
-Hi All, In this repo I'll try to prepare for c# interviews.
+Hi All, In this repo I will add some links that will be my study topics to  prepare for .NET C# interviews in one month.